lightbits/TTK4145/project/readme.md

 *   Implement client
     - Send client updates to primary
     - Receive master updates
+        - Set lights, etc
     - Give jobs to lift
     - Take over on primary timeout
+    - How the elevator behaves when it cannot connect to the network during initialization
+    - How the external (call up, call down) buttons work when the elevator is disconnected from the network

 *   Implement master
     - Receive client updates